-On the basis of the foregoing discussion, it is apparent that the further development of the sustainable agriculture movement in Canada requires action in four areas:
+On the basis of the foregoing discussion, it is apparent that the further development of the sustainable agriculture movement in Canada requires action in three areas:

-- 1) the increased visibility of, and market access and development for, sustainably produced food; - 2) the strengthening of the communications, educational and resource infrastructure within the sustainable agriculture sector in Canada; and - 3) the removal of technical and economic barriers to the adoption of sustainable agricultural techniques by Canadian farmers; - the provision of detailed analyses of the effects of recent developments in such areas as government agricultural subsidy policies, international trade and intellectual property law, and the emergence of applications of agricultural biotechnology, on the viability of environmentally sustainable agriculture in Canada.
+- i) the increased visibility of, and market access and development for, sustainably produced food; - ii) the strengthening of the communications, educational and resource infrastructure within the sustainable agriculture sector in Canada; and - ii) increased research and extension activities to assist in development and adoption by farmers of sustainable agricultural techniques in Canada.
+In addition there is a need for detailed analysis of the effects of recent developments in such areas as government agricultural subsidy policies, international trade and intellectual property law, and the emergence of applications of agricultural biotechnology, on sustainable agriculture in Canada.

-1) Market Access and Development
+i) Market Access and Development

 A number of surveys over the past decade have suggested significant public concerns regarding the environmental impacts of industrial agricultural practices and the potential for very strong consumer demand for organically produced food.
-Is In a 1993 national survey, 84% of those questioned expressed support for limits on pesticide use by farmers.
-In addition, when asked on a top of mind basis what was their greatest concern regarding agriculture the largest response, at 29% was the overuse of chemicals.
-In addition, 36% of those surveyed linked chemical usage to produce foods with human health problems.
+In a 1993 national survey 84% of those questioned expressed support of limits on pesticide use by farmers.
+In addition, when asked which concerns they had on a top of mind basis regarding agriculture and its use of natural resources, 29% answered the overuse of chemicals.
+36% of those surveyed linked chemical usage to produce foods with human health problems.
 When questioned as to whether they would make financial sacrifices to protect the environment, 75% responded that they would pay 10% more for organically grown farm produce.
-Is

-However, this demand for food produced using environmentally sustainable practices has remained latent.
-Organic produce has generally been unable to enter the mainstream food distribution and retailing system as a distinct and visible entity.
+However, this demand for environmentally sustainably produced food has remained latent, as organic produce has generally been unable to enter the mainstream food distribution and retailing system as a distinct and visible entity.
 In many cases organically produced food is pooled with conventionally produced products when it enters the conventional food processing and distribution system.
-154 In the result, the main outlets for organically produced foods have tended to be specialty outlets and direct marketing by producers.
-The latter approach has included roadside sales, farmers' markets and, as will be described in greater detail, Community Shared Agriculture (CSA) arrangements.
-155 a) Certification and Labelling
+137 In the result, the main outlets for organically produced foods have tended to be specialty outlets and direct marketing by producers.
+The latter approach has included roadside sales, farmers' markets, and Community Shared Agriculture (CSA) arrangements.
+138 a) Certification and Labelling

-The establishment of a clear and consistent certification and labelling system has been widely accepted as a critical step in the development of markets for organic foods.
-Unfortunately, there are currently more than 50 certification systems in use in Canada, 156 operated by local and regional organic growers' organizations, such as chapters of the OCIA.
+The establishment of a clear and consistent certification and labelling system has been widely accepted as critical step in the development of markets for organic foods.
+Unfortunately, there are currently more than 50 certification systems in use in Canada, operated by local and regional organic growers' organizations, such as chapters of the OCIA.
 This situation has resulted in inconsistent standards, and a confusing mix of labels for potential retailers and consumers.
-In addition, as noted earlier, British Columbia and Quebec are each developing their own minimum organic standards.
+In addition, as noted earlier, two provinces, British Columbia and Quebec are developing minimum organic standards of their own.

 The Canadian Organic Unity Project (COUP), initiated in 1989 by the Canadian directors of the Organic Foods Production Association of North America, was intended to address this need through the development of a consistent Canadian certification and labelling system.
-Although there has been some resistance from strong bioregionalists within the organic movement, an overwhelming majority of the certification organizations currently active in Canada, have endorsed the COUP process and draft Canadian Certification Standards for Organic Food submitted to Agriculture Canada in May 1992.
-157 In addition, a draft accreditation system for organic certification agencies was submitted to Agriculture Canada in December 1992.
+Although there has been some resistance from strong bioregionalists within the organic movement, an overwhelming majority of the certification organizations currently active in Canada have endorsed the COUP process and draft Canadian Certification Standards for Organic Food submitted to Agriculture Canada in May 1992.140 In addition, a draft accreditation system for organic certification agencies was submitted to Agriculture Canada in December 1992.

-The accreditation document outlined the structure of the Canadian Organic Advisory Board (COAB), an industry-funded body which would administer all procedures for the maintenance of both the Canadian organic certification standards and the accreditation bodies.
+The accreditation document outlined the structure of the Canadian Organic Advisory Board (COAB), an industry-funded body which would administer all procedures for the maintenance of the Canadian organic certification standards and the accreditation bodies.
 Members of COAB were elected in April 1993 to continue the work of COUP.
 COAB currently operates on a voluntary basis, with no staff or operating funds.